mne-tools/mne-hcp/README.rst

    $    unzip -o $fname; rm $fname;
    $ done

-When files are downloaded using the amazon webserviced tools, e.g. `s3rcmd`, all should be fine.
+When files are downloaded using the `Amazon webservice tools <http://s3tools.org/s3cmd>`, e.g. `s3rcmd`, all should be fine.

 The code is organized by different modules.